atomasmartin/VFlexP/README.md

 ## Contributing

-Contributions to this project are welcome.
-Please refer to the contributing guidelines (TODO: add link) for more information.
+This project is in early development, and bug reports and feature requests are welcome.
+If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

 ## Acknowledgments